In 2018 the Argonaut Project focused on the following:

 - Project SME: Brett Marquard

-Backend Services & Flat FHIR Providers and organizations often need to efficiently access large volumes of information on a group of individuals.
+Bulk Data Providers and organizations often need to efficiently access large volumes of information on a group of individuals.
 Currently, this is often done by exporting a specific subset of fields from the source system into a file format like CSV, transmitting these files to a server, and then importing the files into the target system.
 Existing FHIR APIs work well for accessing small amounts of data, but large exports can require hundreds of thousands of requests.
 These draft specifications outline a standardized, FHIR based approach to bulk data export.
-Current documentation: https://github.com/smart-on-fhir/fhir-bulk-data-docs/.
-Goal is to have one version for SMART, HL7 and Argonaut to avoid confusion around differences between the content.
+Current documentation: https://github.com/hl7/bulk-data.
+Goal is to have one version for SMART, HL7 and Argonaut to avoid confusion around differences between the content. (historical reference only: Backend Services & Flat FHIR)

 - Project SME: Josh Mandel